Individuals & Couples

 If you are more interested in neuroscience, with this approach you are essentially accessing new neural pathways and integrate the different brain hemisphere.

-I draw from CBT, Transactional Analysis and Acceptance and Commitment Therapy to work with cultivating your own awareness and then exploring active measures towards specific change.
+I draw from DBT, CBT, ACT and Transactional Analysis to work with cultivating your own awareness and then exploring active measures towards specific change.

 CBT is often the preferred approach in the NHS, for anxiety disorders, addiction and depression.
-In recent years, its practice has been expanded to include mindfulness, acceptance and commitment, and working with compassion.
-I generally use an integrative stance where a cognitive behavioural approach is embedded with others.
+In recent years, its practice has been expanded to include mindfulness, acceptance and commitment, and working with compassion (e.g. ACT and DBT).
+I generally use an integrative stance where a cognitive behavioural approach is embedded with others, and we don’t just focus on one style.

 Climate change, and the social and political challenges of our times can throw us into despair, or into a cycle of hope and disappointments.
 I validate and work with this, and aim to restore a sense of trust and possibility, despite what is happening.